 Reduced liability for mine operators.

-This regulation has been made to use in the mines in an expanded form in the Oil Mines Regulation - 1984.
+This regulation has been made to be used in the mines in an expanded form in the Oil Mines Regulation - 1984.

-The main chapter of this regulation is Chapters (IV), (V) and (VI) .
+The main chapters of this regulation are Chapters IV, V, and VI.

 OIL MINE REGULATION (OMR)-1984